merill/merill.github.io/_posts/2019-11-04-password_hash_sync_and_staged_rollout___things_you_need_to_know.md

 ```

 Now for some notes/warnings
 - You should do some reporting to understand the current state of the user's password policies.
-This article has some helpful scripts to do this (https://docs.microsoft.com/en-us/office365/admin/add-users/set-password-to-never-expire?view=o365-worldwide)
+This article has some helpful scripts to do this [Set Password To Never Expire](https://docs.microsoft.com/en-us/office365/admin/add-users/set-password-to-never-expire?view=o365-worldwide)

 - If you have some users or types of users on-prem that don't have a password expiry policy you will need to make sure you don't set their password policy to None.
 If you do it they will be prompted with the 'Change Password' flow in Azure AD even though their password has not expired on-prem.